Difference Between LLC vs Partnership

 Let us look at the key differences between LLC (limited liability company) vs Partnership as below:

-- The main key difference between a Limited Liability Company and a partnership is LLC has a separate legal entity from its owner and a partnership firm doesn’t have any discrete or individual legal entity from its partners.
+- The main key difference between a Limited Liability Company and a partnership is that LLC has a separate legal entity from its owner.
+A partnership firm doesn’t have any discrete or individual legal entity from its partners.

 - The administration structure of a limited liability company is more firm than the partnership.